 INFORMATION AND REFERRAL: In collaboration with NCCARE360, EHD is the main agency receiving referrals for emergency food.
 We quickly send them to the food services that can best meet their needs.

 The Elderly Simplified Application Project (ESAP) is a demonstration project that seeks to increase participation among the elderly low-income population by streamlining the application and certification process.
 A waiver is granted to states to conduct a demonstration project for a period of five years.

 The simplified application process would be limited to persons 60 and older with no earned income, although some projects also include disabled households with no earned income.

 Specifically, the demonstration project waives the recertification interview requirement, makes use of data matches to reduce the amount of client-provided verification, and extends the certification period to 36 months.
 ESAP demonstration projects also often make use of a simplified two-page application.

-End Hunger Durham has convened several organizations concerned about senior hunger to learn more about ESAP and advocate for the NC Dept. of Health and Human Services to request the waiver from the USDA Food and Nutrition Service (FNS).
+End Hunger Durham has convened several organizations concerned about senior hunger to learn more about ESAP and advocate for the NC Dept. of Health and Human Services, which submitted a waiver request to the USDA Food and Nutrition Service (FNS) in June 2019.

 To receive additional information and updates, contact Betsy Crites, bcrites(at)sonic.net or call 919.381.5969.